TheBrenny/Auvis/readme.md

 2. Visualises the sound from a "line in"
 3. Easily extendible!

+Don't stress if you can't play sound to Stereo Mix/Line In on your computer.
+I'm just waiting on SoundCloud to get back to me with a wicked API Key, and then I'll be streaming a Soundcloud Playlist!
+Oooooooweeeee!

 Want to contribute your own creation?
 All you have to do is follow this template:

 ```javascript